What an AgTech Commercialization Consultant Actually Does

 The result: The company scaled from R&D to commercial planting.
 Growers and dealers leaned in.
 Infrastructure caught up.
 Timelines accelerated.
 Risk was reduced.
 And a new category was born.

-At 9 North Group, success isn’t defined by ideas.
-It’s defined by impact.
-That’s why we embed directly with founders, sales leaders, and commercial teams to drive real growth—fast.
+At 9 North Group, success isn't defined by ideas.
+It's defined by impact.
+Most of the companies we work with didn't think they needed a strategy.
+They thought they had one.
+The gap wasn't effort or intelligence, it was not knowing the full scope of what a commercial strategy actually has to cover until someone who's built one pointed out what was missing.
+That's why we embed directly with founders, sales leaders, and commercial teams to drive real growth, fast.

-If you're ready to scale, don’t go it alone.
-Let’s go beyond planning, and get to work -- together.
+If you're evaluating an AgTech commercialization consultant, ask the question this article keeps coming back to: are they handing you a plan, or staying to help you build the thing the plan describes?
+If you're ready to scale, don't go it alone.
+Let's go beyond planning, and get to work — together.